 Implement in Apache

-Open Apache Web Server’s httpd.conf file and add following line in it:
+- Open Apache Web Server’s httpd.conf file and add the following line in it:

 Header always append X-Frame-Options SAMEORIGIN

-If your website is hosted on shared web hosting, you can’t modify httpd.conf file.
-You can implement this setting by adding following line in .htaccess file.
+If your website is hosted on shared web hosting, you will not be able to modify httpd.conf file directly.
+However, you can implement this setting by adding the following line in the .htaccess file.

 Header append X-FRAME-OPTIONS "SAMEORIGIN"

-In order to view Response headers, you can use any web developer tool and you can also use an online tool – Header Checker to verify.
+To view Response headers, you can use any web developer tool, and you can also use an online tool – Header Checker, to verify.

 Congratulations!
 You have learned How to Secure Apache from Clickjacking Attacks.
 If you are facing any problems with the installation, feel free to comment here.
 We will help you to solve the issue.

 People also read: